pkimber/old-docs-migrated-to-gitlab/source/dev-standards.rst

 .. important:: We are going to start by aiming for 70% test coverage for an app
                and 50% for a project.
+               Useful to bear this in mind `Changing the Metrics Conversation`_

 Add the following to ``requirements/local.txt``::